Orchestrator

 Direct cleanup only deletes machines that are clearly safe:

-#Cost Control
+#Cost control

 - AWS:

-DescribeSpotPriceHistoryfor the requested instance type and region. - Hetzner: Cloud API server-type prices for the requested location; hourly EUR prices are converted with
+DescribeSpotPriceHistoryfor the requested instance type and region. - Hetzner: Cloud API server-type prices for the requested location; hourly

 CRABBOX_COST_RATES_JSON='{"aws:c7a.48xlarge":9,"hetzner:ccx63":1.08}'